-- A. additional costs of training and education in preparing two sets of standards at professional and education level. - B. burden placed on some subsidiaries to prepare financial information based on the requirements of full IFRSs for the purposes of the parent entity consolidation. - C. loss of comparability across all types of Australian entities financial statements. - D. all the given answers.
+- 59. AASB elected not to adopt the IASB's approach to differential reporting because of the: - A. additional costs of training and education in preparing two sets of standards at professional and education level. - B. burden placed on some subsidiaries to prepare financial information based on the requirements of full IFRSs for the purposes of the parent entity consolidation. - C. loss of comparability across all types of Australian entities financial statements. - D. all of the given answers.